 But fingerprints are not going away.
 With hackers’ increased proficiency in cracking character-based passwords, fingerprints, among other biometrics, are seeing increased use in consumer products.
 In particular, Apple’s new iPhone was released with fingerprint capabilities in an effort to offer a more secure alternative to conventional authentication methods.

-And while fingerprinting is no rocket science, its consistency, ubiquity, and development leave no question as to its importance in investigatory purposes.
+And while fingerprinting is no rocket science, its consistency, ubiquity, and development leave no question as to its importance for investigatory purposes.
 From the humble beginnings of ancient Babylonian business practices to scanners built into our mobile devices, it is clear that fingerprinting has left its mark on our society.
 Only time will tell what the next great personal identifier will be, but regardless of the specific characteristic, it will have big shoes to fill if it is to supplant the lowly fingerprint.